 Phase 6: Deployment

-In the final phase of the SDLC pipeline, the finished product has passed the necessary tests.
+You’ve reached the final phase of the SDLC pipeline when your finished product has passed the necessary tests.
 Now, make it available for release to end users in the real environment.
 Several procedures and preparation activities are involved before a software product can be shipped, including:

 - Transferring ownership and licensing,